sectorsedgecommunity/mapping-docs/docs/json/gamemodes/linearzones.md

 # LinearZones
 LinearZones are used in Breakthrough and Control Shift to mark where a zone should be.
 The Control Shift zone always chooses the most direct path between LinearZones, so you may want to add corner zones if the intended path is around a corner.
-Additionally, the zone will also change scale to match the nearest LinearZone.
+Additionally, the zone will also change size to match the nearest LinearZone.
+Additionally, the Control Shift zone also interpolates size linearly (needs testing) between the current zone and the next one.
 ```json
 "LinearZones": [
 	{